-In 2008 the ship was sold to Pullmantur Cruises to become Ocean Dream, and in 2012 she was chartered by Peace Boat.
-She is still in their service today, raising awareness internationally for human rights, sustainability, environmental protection, and other global causes.
+In 2008 the ship was sold to Pullmantur Cruises to become Ocean Dream, and in 2012 she was chartered by Peace Boat for their mission of raising awareness internationally for human rights, sustainability, environmental protection, and other global causes.

 This ship debuted for Carnival Cruise Line in 1986 and served well until 2004, when she was transferred to P&O Cruises Australia and renamed Pacific Sun.
 At that time, the wings were removed from her iconic funnel and she was repainted.

 In the summer of 2012 the ship was sold to the Asian line HNA Cruises and renamed Henna.
 That line shut down in November 2015, and the former Jubilee was laid up as a buyer was sought.
 None was found, however, and the ship was scrapped in the spring of 2017.

 Built in 2015, this ship was part of the Carnival fleet until 2008 when she was retired to Ibero Cruises and renamed Grand Celebration.
 In 2014 she was transferred again, this time moving to Costa Cruises to become Costa Celebration.

 Before her inaugural voyage with that line, however, she was purchased by Bahamas Paradise Cruise Line and instead retained her name of Grand Celebration.
 She kept her iconic funnel, but was repainted.